Phenakite (restaurant)

-Phenakite is a Michelin Guide-starred restaurant in Los Angeles, California.
+Phenakite was a Michelin Guide-starred restaurant in Los Angeles, California.
+It closed in 2022 but is expected to return as PKite Studio in 2024.

-Reviews and accolades
+Reception

 Phenakite was named '2021 Restaurant of the Year' by the Los Angeles Times and included on the newspaper's 2020 list of '101 Best Los Angeles Restaurants'.
 The business was awarded a Michelin star in 2021.
 In an October 2021 article, Variety reported that Phenakite had more than 20,000 people waiting to get reservations.